Cailyn Hansen

 Readings:

-- bell hooks, Teaching to Transgress (ch.
-1 "Engaged Pedagogy")
+- bell hooks, Teaching to Transgress (Introduction and Chapter 1 and 14)

 - Link in course materials